-How to extend partition volume in Windows 2016 Server
+How to extend partition/volume in Windows Server 2016

 Is it difficult to extend server partition?

 Actually, it is very easy.
 To extend Server 2016 partition, you may either use Windows Disk Management or third party software.
-If you extend volume with Server 2016 Disk Management tool, you just need to follow up the Extend Volume Wizard.
+If you extend volume in Server 2016 with Disk Management tool, you just need to follow up the Extend Volume Wizard.
 If you extend Windows 2016 volume with server partition software, you just need to click, drag and drop the on the disk map.

 - It can only shrink and extend NTFS partition, other types of partitions are not supported.

 - It cannot change the start position of a volume, so it can only shrink a volume towards left or extend a volume towards right.

 - It cannot extend partition by shrinking another one.
 Because, Disk Management Extend Volume function only works when there’s adjacent Unallocated space on the right.
 You cannot get such required Unallocated space when shrinking any other volumes.